olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Marketing_Plan.md

 The market is expected to experience a rapid growth in the coming decade with a CAGR(compound annual growth rate) of 18%.

-The key factors and trends in the target market is due to the increasing demand in autonomous solutions in the flourishing e-commerce industry.
+The key factors and trends in the target market is due to the increasing demand in autonomous solutions in the flourishing e-commerce industry, especially during the current time of pandemic to reduce human contact.

 ## Competition